TheVenetianWolf/Fenrir/README.md

 poetry run streamlit run ui/streamlit_app.py
 ```

-Then Open URL provided (Usually streamlit opens it automatically)
+Then Open URL provided (Usually streamlit opens it automatically in your default web browser)

 ### For pip and venv
 ```bash